|Fees||Look up fees|

-Our current laws regarding free speech and media have grown up in an era of mainstream media institutions.
-Now every individual with a computer or mobile device and access to the internet can record, report and comment on events, and frequently does.
-The old focus on organised media and largely passive audience is breaking down.
-As a result, the regulation of free speech and media has to contemplate the whole gamut of media from highly institutionalised to highly diffused, and the question is whether these diverse arrangements can be addressed without unduly constraining public debate.
+Our laws regarding free speech and media emerged from an era of mainstream media institutions.
+Now every individual with a digital device and internet access can record, report and comment on events, and frequently does.
+The old paradigm of organised media and largely passive audience is breaking down.
+As a result, the regulation of free speech and media has to contemplate the whole gamut of communication from the highly institutionalised to the highly diffused, and the question is whether these diverse arrangements can be addressed while mitigating harms and without unduly constraining public debate.

-- Introduction: law's regulation of free speech and media;
+- introduction: law's regulation of speech and media;

-- Censoring the media: defamation laws and the significant constraints they impose on speech;
+- defamation laws and the constraints they impose on speech;

 On completion of this subject students should: